mrwonko/perseus/design/vm.md

 ## functions

-Arguments are evaluated and pushed left to right.
-Callee removes them from the stack, enabling potential tail recursion optimization.
+First, space for the return value is reserved by the called.
+Then, arguments are evaluated and pushed left to right.
+In the case of an indirect call, the function address is then pushed.
+Finally, the call is made, popping the function address off the stack in case of an indirect jump and pushing the return address onto it while moving the instruction pointer to the function.
+The Callee removes the arguments from the stack.